LSped/asreview-insights-metrics-comparability-main/README.md

 ## Description
-The goal of this project was to enhance the [ASReview Insights Extension](https://github.com/asreview/asreview-insights) by adding the confusion matrix, which underlies most metrics, and by adding a new metric promoting comparability.
+The goal of this project was to enhance the [ASReview Insights Extension](https://github.com/asreview/asreview-insights) by adding the confusion matrix, which underlies most metrics, and by adding a new metric promoting comparability: TNR@r%.

 ## Table of contents

 - `data` instructions for data access
 - `scripts` modified scripts with explanations
 - `output` confusion matrix (metrics + plot), tnr (metrics) for 24 datasets
-- `Metrics-Implementation-Analysis` statistical analysis of WSS@r & TNR@r
+- `analysis` jupyter notebook with statistical analysis of WSS@r & TNR@r
 - `gitignore`
 - `LICENCE`
 - `README.md`